 Financial means and capacity

+APS programs are encouraged to use innovative strategies, such as videophone technology to conduct virtual in-home assessment that can increase timeliness and efficiency by overcoming geographic barriers and limited expert availability, and offers a way to enhance collaborations.

 Unless specifically qualified or authorized by state law, an APS worker does not carry out clinical health or capacity assessments, but rather screens for indications of impairment, and, as needed, refers the client on to qualified professionals (physicians, neuropsychologists, etc.) to administer thorough evaluations.

 It is recommended that State APS systems create policies for APS workers who are nurses to do non-invasive screenings to include: blood sugars, vital signs, pulse oximetry, etc. and that those policies allow the results of these screens to be referred to qualified professionals including physicians, psychologists, and psychiatrists.